A searchable database of Gregorian chant.

 Part of e-codices, the Virtual Manuscript Library of Switzerland, this site provides images and codicological descriptions of the medieval manuscripts contained at the Abbey Library of St. Gallen, Switzerland.

-Assembled by Jerome Weber, this discography lists commercial sound recordings of Latin chant for Mass (Gregorian chant) and Office, on LP and CD.
-The last update was in 2013.
+Assembled by Jerome Weber, this discography lists commercial sound recordings of Latin chant, on LP and CD.
+The site is updated regularly.